Did you know that you have over 600 muscles in your body?

 The right amount for you will depend on your activity level and your goals.
-While the studies vary, it’s reasonably safe to say that you should eat 0.7-1 grams per pound of body weight depending on how active you are.
+While the studies vary, it’s reasonably safe to say as someone ACTIVE that you should eat 0.7-1 grams per pound of body weight depending on your activity levels.

 Some of the protein staples I keep in my kitchen include whole eggs, grass-fed or farm-raised meats and poultry, and wild-caught fish.
 And let’s not forget that proteins come in a variety of plant-based food including edamame, fermented or soaked beans, as well as greens.

 And if you are wondering about protein powder, you might want to check out this article where I talk about some of my favorites, or shop my line of protein powders and whole food based supplement.

 2. Consume Carbohydrates

-When you work out, your body taps into your muscles’ energy stores.
-If you don’t eat enough carbohydrates, your body won’t have enough energy reserves to tap into and will break down your muscles instead.
+You do need carbs – when you work out, your body taps into your muscles’ energy stores.
+If you don’t eat enough carbohydrates, your body won’t have enough energy reserves to tap into and can break down your hard-earned muscle instead.

-The best way to get your carbs is to eat a nice variety of healthy, whole food options.
+Prioritize a nice variety of healthy, whole food options.
 Some great examples are sweet potatoes, quinoa, sprouted oats or a large assortment of vegetables.
-Fruit is great too, but it’s a quick-digesting carb and won’t have the same long-lasting effect that a bowl of overnight oatmeal will.
+Fruit is great too, but it’s a quicker-digesting carb and won’t have the same long-lasting effect that a bowl of overnight oatmeal will.
 Mix up your carbohydrate sources, and prioritize those ones from whole foods to support your muscles and energy.